 Osborne Naval Shipyard in South Australia is the largest naval shipbuilding hub in Australia

-Formerly known as Techport, Osborne Naval Shipyard was established in 1987 and currently comprises two shipyards.
+Formerly known as Techport, the Osborne Naval Shipyard was established in 1987 and currently comprises two shipyards.
 Osborne South enables the construction of major surface combatants, and Osborne North facilitates the maintenance of submarines.

 Common use infrastructure supports the naval shipbuilding programs and commercial vessel maintenance and repair activities undertaken at the shipyard, and comprises a wharf, runway, dry berth, transfer system and shiplift, all of which were added to the precinct between 2007 and 2009.